 The faster you drive, the more energy (fuel) is required to maintain speed.
 If you drive slower, your car will use less energy and overall fuel consumption will be drastically reduced.

-Increasing your highway cruising speed from 90km/h to 120km/h can raise fuel consumption as much as 20%.
-You can improve your fuel mileage 10 – 15% by driving at 90km/h rather than 104km/h.
+Increasing your highway cruising speed from 90km/h to 120km/h can raise fuel consumption by as much as 20%.
+You can improve your fuel mileage by 10 – 15% by driving at 90km/h rather than 104km/h.

 - Drive smoother: